Australia has a large population of people with Korean ancestry, which helps add to the country’s rich and diverse culture.

 We recommend trying the soy marinated galbi beef ribs with the dipping sauces made in house.

-Soko offers the usual suspects – a variety of different cuts of beef and pork – but you can also try some impressive seafood like king prawns and whole squid.
-The hot pot is also very nice.
+Soko offers the usual suspects – a variety of different cuts of beef and pork.
+However, you can also try the impressive seafood on offer, like king prawns and whole squid.
+The hot pot is also splendid.

-One of the unique features of this restaurant is the outer ring over the BBQ that allows you to keep your side dishes warm while you cook your meat.
+One of the unique features of this restaurant is the outer ring over the BBQ: this allows you to keep your side dishes warm whilst cooking your meat.

 We recommend trying the lamp chops as they have the most amazing flavour and will melt in your mouth.
 The Jap-chae is also delicious.